 But these are different because as it turns out, making tiny wreaths on sugar cookies is 1. ridiculously easy.
 No really, it requires zero special skills.
 And 2. when you pair this task with a bottle of wine and a true crime podcast, it’s so damn fun.
 So let’s make them and get in the Christmas spirit, yeah?

-• Have maple donut vibes thanks to the royal icing.
+• The cookies have maple donut vibes thanks to the royal icing.

-• As far as sugar cookies go, very easy to roll out.
+• As far as sugar cookies go, they are very easy to roll out.
 No messy, crumbly dough!

 Baking ingredients like flour, brown sugar, butter, powdered sugar, pecans, and more in white and brown bowls on a brown counter.